Bhoomiv28/project-1/README.md

 # project-1
-This is my GitHub repository for learning version control.
+This is my GitHub repository